Project Peach

 If you put the tooth back in, the dentist will check it's in the right place and move it if they need to.

-If you brought the tooth in milk or saliva, they'll clean it and put it back in.
+If you brought the tooth in milk or saliva, the dentist will usually:

-They'll then fix the tooth to the teeth either side of it to hold it in place (splinting).
+• fix the tooth to the teeth on either side of it to hold it in place (splinting)

-You'll probably need to go back after a couple of weeks to have the splint removed.
+You'll probably need to go back after a couple of weeks for other treatment, such as a root canal treatment, and to have the splint removed.

-If you cannot find the tooth or the dentist is not able to save it, it can normally be replaced with a false tooth.
+If you cannot find the tooth or the dentist is not able to save it, the tooth may be replaced with a denture (false tooth) while the socket heals.

 You may have to pay for your appointment and treatment.